Azure-Samples/active-directory-xamarin-native-v2/README.md

 Samples favour simple code structures that show you how to use MSAL.
 Samples do not showcase best practices and patterns, nor do they make use of other libraries.

 - Consider using [dependency injection](https://xamarinhelp.com/xamarin-forms-dependency-injection/) for the `IPublicClientApplication`
-- Consider wrapping the contruction of the `IPublicClientApplication` and `` in another class to make testing possible.
+- Consider wrapping the contruction of the `IPublicClientApplication` and `AcquireToken*` in another class to make testing possible.
 Mocking the existing builder pattern for creating `IPublicClientApplication` and `AcquireTokenInteractiveParameterBuilder` is not possible (we've tried).
-- MSAL will let Http exceptions propagate.
+- MSAL will generally let HTTP exceptions propagate.
 Consider using [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials/connectivity?tabs=android) to detect situations where the network is down in order to provide a better error message to the user.

 ## More information